 Prior to consulting, di Filippo served as an instructor at Pima Community College in Tucson, Arizona teaching American Indian Studies courses and grantwriting.
 While employed at the University of Arizona, she conducted workshops for graduate students and faculty in grantwriting and human subjects protections.

-di Filippo holds a M.A. and Ph.D. from the University of Arizona in Comparative Cultural & Literary Studies, Federal Indian Law & Policy, with minors in Anthropology and Media Arts.
-Recently, she completed course work for a M.S. in Addiction Disorders from Grand Canyon University.
+di Filippo holds an M.A. and Ph.D. from the University of Arizona in Comparative Cultural & Literary Studies, Federal Indian Law & Policy, with minors in Anthropology and Media Arts.
+Recently, she completed course work for an M.S. in Addiction Disorders from Grand Canyon University.

 Brian Howard is a Research & Policy Analyst with the American Indian Policy Institute (AIPI) at Arizona State University.
 Prior to joining the AIPI team in November 2016, Brian served over five years as a Legislative Associate with the National Congress of American Indians in Washington, DC.
 Working on behalf of American Indian and Alaska Native tribal governments, Brian’s work included developing and advocating tribal policy initiatives in Congress and the Administration on issues such as Telecommunications, Government Contracting, and Cultural Protections (Sacred Places, Eagle Feather/Eagle Protections, NAGPRA, and Mascot issues).
 Brian’s work experience has included numerous D.C.-based research and policy internships, as well as with the New Mexico House of Representatives and the Gila River Indian Community Council’s Office.

-Brian graduated from the University of New Mexico in 2009 with his Bachelor of Arts degree in Native American Studies focusing on Federal Indian Law and Policy with a minor in Political Science.
+Brian is on track for a 2020 graduation with an M.S. in Science and Technology Policy, he graduated from the University of New Mexico in 2009 with his Bachelor of Arts degree in Native American Studies focusing on Federal Indian Law and Policy with a minor in Political Science.
 He is Akimel O’odham, Tohono O’odham, and Pi-Pash, and an enrolled member of the Gila River Indian Community where he grew up in the Komatke District.

 Mikhail Sundust is Otham and Pee Posh from the Gila River Indian Community.
-As a policy assistant, he supports the American Indian Policy Institute's mission of engaging Native nations, building community partnerships, and inspiring future leaders.
-As a student, he is grateful for the opportunity to learn about social science research in Indian Country, which will be used to strengthen tribal sovereignty and enhance the quality of life for indigenous citizens.
+As the Policy Communications Coordinator, he supports the American Indian Policy Institute's mission of engaging Native nations, building community partnerships, and inspiring future leaders.
+Mikhail provides research and policy support towards AIPI policy goals.